 And now play with your feathers and style your little display any way you like.

-I used my little feather collection display as the kick start to my Fall decorating.
-Adding in other darker brown colors and of course some real candle light.
+I used my little feather collection display as the kick start to my fall decorating.
+Adding in other darker brown colors and of course some real candlelight.
+I continued my fall decor in the bedroom, go check out how I decorate my bedroom for fall!